-A vote on Feb.
-24 will decide whether the HOA will donate 10 acres of its land to the county.
+The HOA will decide whether to donate 10 acres of its land to the county.
 Some residents worry this will change the rural nature of their community.

 Ten acres of wooded land.
 Bad roads.
 A proposal for a fire station.
 A voluntary homeowners association with low participation.

 These are the four factors currently impacting the Plantation Pines subdivision in unincorporated Ormond Beach, located in the rural area west of I-95.
-On Feb.
-24, the residents will be faced with a vote some deem unexpected: Should the HOA donated 10 acres of land at the front of the neighborhood to the county for the construction of a new fire station?
+The residents will soon be faced with a vote some deem unexpected: Should the HOA donated 10 acres of land at the front of the neighborhood to the county for the construction of a new fire station?
+(A vote on Feb.
+24 was canceled.)

 The Ormond Beach Observer recently met with 11 Plantation Pines residents against the proposal, who said the first time they heard their community's HOA could be donating land to the county was a couple weeks ago.
 Worried about losing the buffer of trees that helps maintain the countryside feel to their neighborhood, the fire station is not wanted by some residents.
 But unless they join the HOA, they won't be able to vote.